 So how much does the average pediatric surgeon make?
 Physician salaries range considerably based on entry-level versus senior-level experience, level of education and additional certifications, sub-specialty, and region.

 We’ve collected compensation data from a variety of sources to provide you with a general picture of how much annual salary pediatric surgeons make:

 |Profiles (recruitment firm)||$401,000|

-Why is it that the U.S. Bureau of Labor Statistics report the average salary so much lower than other sources?
+Why is it that the U.S. Bureau of Labor Statistics reports the average salary so much lower than other sources?
 Because the BLS figure is the median salary for all surgeons.
-They do not provide salary data for surgeons by sub-specialty.
+They do not provide salary information for surgeons by sub-specialty.

 And while the average salary range for a pediatric surgeon tends to be about $400k to $450k, some pediatric surgeons are making less, and others earn far more.